MaxBenets/MaxBenets/README.md

 ### I am a front-end developer from Lviv.
 Developing web pages of React and Redux.
 Previously developed on Vue.
 I like development, games and anime.

-## I use technologies & languages 👨‍💻:
+## I use technologies and languages 👨‍💻:
 <ul>
   <li>React</li>
   <li>Redux, react-redux, redux-form</li>